mcwalrus/go-jitjson/README.md

 }
 ```

+## Advanced usage

-In advanced cases, you may want to encode or decode indexes/elements of arrays/slices, or properties/values of objects/maps in just-in-time fashion.
+In some use cases, you may want to encode or decode indexes/elements of arrays/slices, or properties/values of objects/maps in just-in-time fashion.
 See `jit_json_chuck_test.go` for examples of such cases.

 ## Contribute

-Feedback is always appreciated with my projects.
-Please submit or reach out to me at collierwm@outlook.com.
+Feedback is always appreciated for my projects.
+Please submit or reach out to me through the issue tracker, or personally at collierwm@outlook.com.

 Cheers!